 May several similar products be included in the same EPD?

-Created by Danielle Crowter Elfving, Modified on Thu, 14 Mar 2024 at 02:36 PM by Danielle Crowter Elfving
+Created by Danielle Crowter Elfving, Modified on Mon, 30 Sep, 2024 at 10:46 AM by Ariadna Serra

-Rules for including multiple similar products in the same EPD can be found in Section 9.3 of the General Programme Instructions.
-These rules are also listed below, with some specifications and changes that will be implemented in the next update of the GPI, to be released in 2024.
+Rules for including multiple similar products in the same EPD can be found in Section A.9.1 of version 5.0.0 of the General Programme Instructions (GPI).
+For older versions of the GPI, the rules can be found in other sections.

 Note that a specific PCR may include deviations or specifications to these rules.
-Further, some PCRs are based an old version of the General Programme Instructions (version 3.01 or older) in which the rules may be different from the current version - we still recommend following the current version, as all PCRs will be updated according to this.
+Further, some PCRs are based an old GPI) in which the rules may be different from the current version - we still recommend following the current version as long as the rules are not in conflict with the PCR used, as all PCRs will be updated according to these rules.

 • For each indicator, declare the average results of the included products.
 This average shall be weighted according to the production volumes of the included products, if relevant.
 In this option, the average content shall be declared in the content declaration.

-• For each indicator, declare the highest result of the included products (i.e., the results of a “worst-case product”, which may be the results of one or several of the included products).
+For each indicator and module A-C, declare the highest result of the included products, and for module D, declare the lowest benefit of avoided processes (or highest drawback of compensating processes, see Section A.7.5) and the highest load of included processes.
+This options thus corresponds to the results of a “worst-case product", which may be consists of results from one or several of the included products.
 In this option, the content declaration shall include the lowest amounts of recycled and biogenic content of the included products and their packaging, respectively, and the information on environmental and hazardous properties of substances shall reflect the highest share and most hazardous such substances contained in the any of the included products.

 In addition to above options, sector EPDs are possible.
-See more in Chapter 9.3.2 of the GPI and the applicable PCR.
+See more in Chapter A.9.2 of the GPI and the applicable PCR.

-If the PCR is based on an old version of the GPI (version 3.01 or older), the EPD may include several products/product groups even if above requirements are not fulfilled, but then the results of each product/product group shall be separately declared.
-If the PCR is based on the current version of the GPI (version 4.0 or later), the EPD shall include no more than one set of results (but for certain life-cycle stages, several sets of results may be declared; see applicable PCR).
+If the PCR is based on GPI version 3.01 or older, the EPD may include several products/product groups even if above requirements are not fulfilled, but then the results of each product/product group shall be separately declared.
+If the PCR is based on the versions 4.0 or 5.0.0 of the GPI, the EPD shall include no more than one set of results (but for certain life-cycle stages, several sets of results may be declared; see applicable PCR).
 This change of rules was done to improve machine-readability of EPDs and thereby facilitate digitalisation of the EPD system.
 To enable this change, the cost per EPD registrations was reduced significantly as of 1st January 2021.
-Even if older versions of the GPI allow the declaration of results for several products/product groups, we recommend you to declare no more than one product or average/representative product per EPD – to be prepared for a more digital future.
+Even if older versions of the GPI allow the declaration of results for several products/product groups, we recommend to declare no more than one set of results per EPD – to be well prepared for thee digital future.

 Was this article helpful?